Blog Post

 Building a Mentorship Practice

-If you are serious about mentoring as a long-term commitment, treat it like a practice:
+If you're serious about mentoring as a long-term commitment, treat it like a practice:

 Specialize.
 The more specific your expertise, the better your matches.
 "I help B2B SaaS founders in Phase 3 build their first go-to-market motion" is far more useful than "I help startups grow."